One of my favorite dishes during the holidays or at parties is deviled eggs.

 - The shells should come off very easily and your yolk will be beautiful (with no green/grey hue around the edges).

-There are a few keys to having hard-boiled eggs that peel easily.
-There are a few essentials to having wonderfully peeled eggs with no divets in them:
+There are a few keys to having hard-boiled eggs that peel easily and don’t have divots in them:

-- Don’t put the eggs in from the beginning
+- Don’t put the eggs in the water at the beginning

 If you are bringing these wonderful deviled eggs with pickles to a family function or a work event, check out this cute tray that is perfect for serving deviled eggs.